silaspe/maths/docs/rand.md

 .

 I hope you have a good Sunday!
+Also, I have a fever.

 .

 I hope you have a good Monday!
+Also, I still have a fever, but it's getting brtter.

 .

 I hope you have a good Tuesday!
+Also, my fever is almost gone.